khrona/awesomium-wiki/getting-started/basic-concepts.md

 ### The WebString

-The first of these is the WebString.
-This class is used to represent UTF-16 strings throughout our C++ API, here's an example of how to create one:
+WebString is used to represent strings throughout our C++ API, it is a UTF-16 container format with some helpers for converting to/from UTF-8.
+Here's an example of how to create one:

 {% highlight cpp %}
 WebString my_string = WebString::CreateFromUTF8("Hello", strlen("Hello"));